 The University of Kentucky Appalachian Tobacco Regulatory Science Team (AppalTRUST) Tobacco Center of Regulatory Science (TCORS) is pleased to announce a call for proposals for Tobacco Regulatory Science (TRS) Pilot Funding.

 The goal is to support projects that align with the mission of AppalTRUST and inform tobacco regulatory policy.
-The overall mission of AppalTRUST is to investigate the impact of US Food and Drug Administration Center for Tobacco Products (FDA CTP) regulatory policies in rural communities, a priority and understudied population, through collaboration, education, and pioneering regulatory scientific research.
-Priority will be given to projects focusing on health disparities or advancing health equity.
+The overall mission of AppalTRUST is to investigate the impact of US Food and Drug Administration Center for Tobacco Products (FDA CTP) regulatory policies in rural communities through collaboration, education and pioneering regulatory scientific research.
+Applications must be within the scope of current NIH Tobacco Regulatory Science Program (TRSP) and FDA CTP research priorities and fall within the FDA CTP’s regulatory authority over the manufacture, marketing, and distribution of tobacco products.

 Pilot Grant Application Form